-We also appreciate that owners may be concerned by wording on commercial flea control packaging, such as "Keep out of reach of children", "Avoid contact with eyes or skin" - it's no wonder they believe that natural flea remedies may be the safer option.
+I appreciate that many owners may be concerned by wording on commercial flea treatment packaging, such as "Keep out of reach of children", "Avoid contact with eyes or skin" - it's no wonder owners turn to more natural flea remedies as a safer option.

-We have researched the area of natural flea remedies and have come to the conclusion it that it is possible to free your Cocker Spaniel and your home of dog fleas, without the use of toxins.
+And the good news is that it is possible to free your Cocker Spaniel and your home of dog fleas, without the use of toxins.

 Citrus oils are often used as a natural remedy for controlling, repelling and killing fleas.